inclusive-design/adaptive-palette/docs/TelegraphicMessageTranslation.md

 `1.`, `2.`, and `3.` are removed from each line.

 The number of parsed sentences does not need to match `numSentences`.
 Any usable sentences are shown to the user, even if fewer or more than requested are returned.
+When a sentence has already been recalled for the message, only enough of the parsed sentences to reach `numSentences` are kept, and one identical to the recalled sentence is dropped — see [Interaction](#interaction).

 If no usable sentences can be extracted from the response, the request is treated as a failure and the feature enters the **Error** state.